-Indeed, while our sounds have been sustained for generations within a closed-knit community, today our modern global aiga has broadened its horizons rapidly, and that comes with challenges also.
+Indeed, while our sounds have been sustained for generations within a closed-knit community, today our modern global aiga has broadened its horizons rapidly, and that comes with challenges as well.
 The most effective defence is to set good standards, first, in the basic components of the language.
 For example, the writers in their 2022 paper pointed out the intricacies of the dilemma at hand.
 First, the phonological issue in terms of language transfer errors, from English to Samoan for example.
 Second, the orthographic issues such as letter sound-symbol relationships, such as the one Le Tagaloa pointed out, where one symbol could not suffice for two or more sounds (Le Tagaloa, 1996).

-Thirdly, the emerging threat on the Samoan vowel sounds due to the predominant influence of English (Tavita & Aukuso, 1999, 2022).
+Thirdly, the emerging threatening stance of the Samoan vowel sounds due to the predominant influence of English (Tavita & Aukuso, 1999, 2022).
 The Palagi missionaries, as much as they were proficient in the language, still found it difficult to articulate the onset vowel sounds, thus the phrase, 'tautala faa-Misi; speak like Mister.'
-Le Tagaloa referred to this elemental skill as a distinct mark that sets apart a native speaker from a foreign student (Le Tagaloa, 1996: 35).
+Le Tagaloa referred to this elemental proficiency as a distinct mark that sets apart a native speaker from a foreign student (Le Tagaloa, 1996: 35).

 Fourthly, the question about the role of the diacritical marks in the Samoan orthography (Hunkin, 2016; Tualaulelei et al. 2015).
 Proponents of the diacritical marks argued in favour of their maintenance.
-There are others who've questioned their relevance; opinions are polarised hence it's an ongoing conversation.
-We have pointed out the issue of the errors in the transfer of sounds between English and Samoan.
-For students whose first language is English, they are much more prone to the habit of transferring the English glottal in their naming of Samoan vowels.
-Hence, with or without the glottal stop, students are much more likely to follow the English.
-Unless of course they are well instructed in the phonetics, the difference between the glottal English vowels on one hand, and the aspirated vocal Samoan on the other hand (Tavita & Aukuso, 2022).

-Even the Chart does not appropriate the diacritical marks as much.
-For an example, the normal practice of spelling a word leaving out diacritical marks, would not help in the cause of its claim as a phoneme of equal status.

-Thus the key question, how can this dilemma be resolved?
-A paper by the writers (2016) contends that this can be fixed by appointing a new symbol for the Samoan vowel - the circumflex mark.
-The rationale is that this will normalize the glottal sound for Samoan to align with English, without recourse to the glottal stop symbol to differentiate sounds entirely (Tavita, Fetui & Aukuso, 2016).
-Also, an idea about assigning the glottal sound own letter symbol has been entertained publicly, now and then, though it hasn't been seriously pursued.
-Both ideas however, easy as it sounds, may not be in practice, as we have experienced in the case of applying the glottal stop symbol.
+We agreed to a point, though we clarified our stance by saying that unless the glottal stop sign is used, then it would be difficult for the reader to distinguish between a Samoan vowel sound and a glottal or an English vowel sound for that matter (1999, 2022).
+In phonetics, English vowels are categorised as hard or simply glottal.
+Samoan on the other hand belongs in the aspirated vocal (Tavita & Aukuso, 2022).
+Confusion arises when the Samoan /a/ is mistaken for the English /a/ which children do when they transfer sounds/symbols between languages (Ibid.).
+Thus the key question, how can this 'entangled dilemma' be resolved?
+A 2016 paper contends that this can be settled by appointing a new symbol for the Samoan vowel - the circumflex mark.
+The logic is that this will normalize the glottal sound for Samoan to align with English, without recourse to the glottal stop symbol to differentiate sounds entirely (Tavita, Fetui & Aukuso, 2016).
+Also, an idea about assigning the glottal sound own letter symbol has been entertained publicly, though it hasn't been seriously pursued.

 Otherwise, there are local scholars who tend to argue that the sole purpose of diacritical marks is to assist students with their pronunciation.
-Le Tagaloa (1996), with Taumoefolau (1998) tend to agree that the diacritical marks were meant to serve the literacy interests of the missionaries at the time, basically.
+Le Tagaloa (1996), with Taumoefolau (1998) tend to argue that the diacritical marks were meant to serve the literacy interests of the missionaries or foreign students of Samoan at the time.
 It is not surprising therefore that Le Tagaloa was not a proponent of diacritical marks.
-Her observations of discrepancies in letter sound symbol relationship would have been part of her non-conforming stance.
-We can only conclude that her position was to do with her conviction of the primacy of sounds over symbols, upon which her observations were anchored.
+Her observations of discrepancies noted would have been part of her non-stance.
+In sum, the polarized nature of the discussion on the role of the diacritical marks in the Samoan orthography, highlights the lingering issues arisen from.
+These writers referred to the problem as an entangled dilemma from a linguistic viewpoint (Tavita & Aukuso, 1999, 2022).